-Visible is a project launched by Nansa in 2022, resulting in Norfolk’s first Neurodiversity Festival, held at The Forum (Norwich) in March 2023 and again in August 2024.
+Visible is a project launched by Nansa in 2022, resulting in Norfolk’s first Neurodiversity Festival, held at The Forum (Norwich) in March 2023, again in August 2024, and returning in March 2026 (during neurodiversity celebration week).

 The purpose of Visible is to promote the inclusion, advocacy, participation, accessibility, and awareness of individuals who may feel excluded, marginalised, or unsupported because of social, behavioural, and/or developmental differences.